-First-call resolution, where the customer query is answered in just one call, not only keeps customers happy, it can also reduces costs for the company (provided the query needed to be answered by an agent and couldn’t be covered by AI The fewer interactions it takes to resolve a customer problem, the less that problem costs the business.
+First-call resolution – a measurement of the percentage of customer queries that are answered in just one call – is one of the most important metrics around.
+This is because resolving an enquiry immediately, at the first time of asking, not only keeps customers happy, it also reduces costs for the company – provided the query needs to be answered by an agent and can’t be covered by AI.
+The fewer interactions it takes to resolve a customer problem, the less that problem costs the business.

-However, with first-call resolution, businesses need to ensure that they’ve carefully defined what a “resolution” is.
+However, with first-call resolution, you need to ensure that you’ve carefully defined what constitutes “resolution.”
 Is a call resolved if there was no need to transfer it?
 Or when there’s no additional work to complete after the call?
 If you’re looking for a comprehensive definition, it may be best to define a “resolution” as when the customer explicitly states that their problem has been resolved.

 First and foremost, a high abandon rate suggests customers are frustrated with the call centre and are likely to complain of poor customer service.
 Abandoned calls will also lose you sales opportunities and additional revenue.
 Finally, a high abandon rate can have a detrimental effect on the accuracy of other important call centre metrics and statistics.